RyanAsante/doc-upload-app/SECURITY_AUDIT.md

 ## Conclusion

-The VaultDrop application implements comprehensive security measures following industry best practices and OWASP guidelines.
+The Asante International Shipping application implements comprehensive security measures following industry best practices and OWASP guidelines.
 All major vulnerability categories have been addressed with multiple layers of protection, ensuring secure operation for users, managers, and administrators.

 **Security Rating: A+ (Excellent)**
 **Last Updated**: January 2025